 LED: None at all.
-LEDs are instantly at full brightness.
+LED light bulbs are instantly at full brightness.

 CFL: Compact fluorescents are far more energy-efficient than normal light bulbs so they give out far less heat, making them safer for use in unattended security or night light applications.
 This also makes them ideal for use with lampshades made of delicate materials that can be damaged by heat.
 All lamps do however give off some heat and should not be used in a totally enclosed light fitting unless there is some way for the heat to escape.

-LED: Like CFL bulbs, LEDs run at much cooler temperatures than traditional bulbs.
-However, it is necessary to keep the chip inside the bulb as cool as possible.
-LED bulb bodies are therefore often made up of heat-sinks which can feel hot-to-touch after prolonged use.
+LED: Like CFL light bulbs, LED light bulbs run at much cooler temperatures than traditional light bulbs.
+However, it is necessary to keep the chip inside the light bulb as cool as possible.
+LED light bulb bodies are therefore often made up of heat-sinks which can feel hot-to-touch after prolonged use.